zerostaticthemes/hugo-hero-theme/README.md

 git clone https://github.com/jugglerx/hugo-hero-theme.git
 ```

+#### Install from .zip file

-Alternatively you may download the .zip file located here https://github.com/JugglerX/hugo-hero-theme/archive/master.zip.
-Extract the .zip inside the `themes` folder.
+You can download the .zip file located here https://github.com/JugglerX/hugo-hero-theme/archive/master.zip.

+Extract the downloaded  .zip inside the `themes` folder.
 Rename the theme from `hugo-hero-theme-master` -> `hugo-hero-theme`.
 You should end up with the following folder structure `mynewsites/themes/hugo-hero-theme`

+# Configure theme

-### Adding the example content
+## Add the example content

 The fastest way to get started is to copy the example content.
-Copy the contents of the `exampleSite` folder to the root folder of your Hugo site.
+Copy the contents of the `exampleSite` folder to the root folder of your Hugo site (the folder with the README.md).

 This theme comes with content for the following content types: `services` and `work`.
 The `about` us page is a single page with alternating fullwidth sections.
 It includes JSON data for `features` and `contact`.
 It also includes the `config.toml` file which has an example menu.

-### Updating config.toml
+## Update config.toml

 After you copy the `config.toml` into the root folder of your Hugo site you will need to update the `baseURL`, `themesDir` and `theme` values in the `config.toml`

 ```
 baseURL = "/"
-themesDir = "themes" // you can also remove this line theme = "hugo-hero-theme" // or whatever you rename the theme folder too
+themesDir = "themes"
+theme = "hugo-hero-theme"
 ```

-### Running Hugo
+# Run Hugo

-After installing the theme, generate the Hugo site.
+After installing the theme for the first time, generate the Hugo site.

 ```
 hugo
 ```

-Hugo's built-in local server.
+For local development run Hugo's built-in local server.

 ```
 hugo server